What Is Authoritarian Parenting And What Are Its Effects

 Authoritarian Vs. Authoritative Parenting Styles

-Experts believe that authoritarian parenting affects the child negatively while authoritative parenting is healthy and has a positive impact on the children.
+Experts believe that authoritarian parenting affects the child negatively while authoritative parenting style is healthy and has a positive impact on the children.

 Here are the differences between the two: